pxgacademy/Food-Swift-Quantum-Devs/README.md

-# **Project Proposal: Food Swift**
+# **Project Proposal: Loizar**

 ## **1. Project Type**

-Food Swift is a **web and mobile-based food delivery application** that connects customers with restaurants and delivery personnel.
+Loizar is a **web and mobile-based food delivery application** that connects customers with restaurants and delivery personnel.

 ## **2. Project Title**

-**Food Swift – Fast, Easy, and Reliable Food Delivery**
+**Loizar – Fast, Easy, and Reliable Food Delivery**

 ## **3. Project Description**

-Food Swift is a modern food delivery platform where users can browse menus, place orders, and track deliveries in real-time.
+Loizar is a modern food delivery platform where users can browse menus, place orders, and track deliveries in real-time.
 Restaurants can manage their shops and menus, while registered delivery personnel handle deliveries efficiently.
 The app ensures a smooth ordering experience with secure payments, live chat, and real-time order tracking.

 ## **4. Key Features**